 Race Fact #2

-The smallest field ever to contest the Gregory River Canoe Race was 18 paddlers in the inaugural race in 1976.
+The smallest field ever to contest the Gregory River Canoe Marathon was 18 paddlers in the inaugural race in 1976.
 The largest number of competitors was in 1991 when 250 paddlers competed.

 On Labour day weekend of each year thousands of people from all over Australia are attracted to the idyllic tropical setting of the banks of the Gregory River to enjoy a weekend of canoeing, swimming, camping, fishing and partying.